 - Big Entrance: Loved to ensure that all eyes were on him when he entered a room.
 Especially in "The Horror Of Fang Rock": since the lighthouse was cramped and the camera had to be very static, Tom Baker insisted on entering each room with a flourish to make up for it.

-- Bling of War: As part of his coronation as Lord President in "The Invasion of Time", the 4th Doctor adorned himself with the giant gold Sash of Rassilon and its accompanying scepter.
+- Bling of War: As part of his coronation as Lord President in "The Invasion of Time", the Fourth Doctor adorned himself with the giant gold Sash of Rassilon and its accompanying scepter.

 - Bourgeois Bohemian/Cultured Badass: Four may fool you into thinking he's just a cosmic hobo... until he fashions a concert flute out of a piece of reed in minutes, and sits down to play the Badinerie, Orchestral Suite No. 2 in B minor by J.S.
 Bach.

-- Brilliant, but Lazy: Loves to put up his feet, draw his hat over his eyes and doze off.
-Especially while UNIT is talking to him.
+- Brilliant but Lazy: Loves to put up his feet, draw his hat over his eyes and doze off — especially while UNIT is talking to him.
 His old teacher at the Academy, Borusa, remembers him as being his most out-of-control student; the adult Doctor is unrepentant.

 - Catch Phrase: "Would you like a jelly baby?"

 - Cheshire Cat Grin: Tom Baker has far too many teeth.